akudo7/kudos-gpt/README.md

 </details>
 &nbsp;
 <details>
 <summary>02.
-Chose to use the OpenAI or Azure OpenAI:</summary>
+Choose the OpenAI or Azure OpenAI:</summary>
 &nbsp;
 <details>
 <summary>OpenAI</summary>

-To select the OpenAI, you need to set some values below.
+To use the OpenAI, some values below have to be set.
 - Setting / kudos-gpt / 01 Service
     - OpenAI
 - Setting / kudos-gpt / 02 OpenAI APIKey